 All the results presented here are the average of 100 independent runs, using randomly seeded initial populations of 500 individuals.
 The genotype length is 32.
 Other settings were: crossover rate 80%, mutation rate 5% and the top 5% of the population was kept at every generation.
-Individuals were selection with tournament selection (size=2).
-Every experiment lasted 50 generations if not mentioned otherwise.
+Every experiment lasted 50 generations.
+If not mentioned otherwise the following values were used for the runs using the cl-GP: